 However, the fundamental question your requirements should answer is: what IT support services do we need?
 For instance, is telephone support sufficient, or do you also require support on-site at your business premises?
 What sort of technology does your business require support for?

 Once you have drawn up your support requirements, you can start approaching suppliers.
-Finding support companies that offer the right mix of skills and experience can be tricky.
+Finding support companies with the right mix of skills and experience can be tricky.
 A good way to begin is by asking partners, clients and contacts for their recommendations.
-Who do the people you trust outsource their support to.
+Who do the people you trust outsource their support to?

 The obvious place to go next is – of course – the internet.
 A quick Google search will throw up thousands of companies.
 To narrow your results, look for companies specialising in the technologies your business uses.
 It can help to find local suppliers too – it makes initial meetings and on-site visits easier.

-IT support costs can vary quite a bit, so you may want to request some examples of costs from the suppliers you approach.
-Figure at least £70 an hour for support on a pay-as-you-go basis, or £500+ a month for a contract covering 10 computers.
+Costs for outsourced IT support can vary quite a bit, so you may want to request some examples of costs from the suppliers you approach.
+Figure at least £75 an hour for support on a pay-as-you-go basis, or £10-£20 per computer per month with an additional £100-£200 per month per server on an annual contract depending on the number of users.

 You can evaluate the companies you approach based on their website and sales materials.
-A quick chat on the phone is another good way to cut to the chase and get a feel for whether each supplier should make your shortlist.
+A quick chat on the phone is another good way to get a feel for whether each supplier should make your shortlist.

 Rank the suppliers in order of preference.
 A shortlist of between three and six companies is ideal, but getting to this point can take a lot of effort, so you might prefer to start with just one or two good candidates.
 Invite each into your business and quiz them to ensure they understand your company and its support requirements.